kieransenior/kieransenior.github.io/index.markdown

 ### **Seizure Medication vs. Seizures**

-The graph below correlates three data points; time (x-axis), medication dosage (y-axis), and seizure count (also y-axis).
-The x-axis reprents every single day for more than two years with each entry capturing the types and dosages of medications as well as the number of seizures on that given day.
+The graph below correlates three data points; time in months (x-axis), medication dosage (y-axis), and seizure count via the line (also y-axis).
+The x-axis reprents each month for more than two years with each entry capturing the types and dosages of medications as well as the number of seizures in that month.
 Combining these three data sets directly reflects the efficacy of each medication over time, with Clobazam (a powerful benzodiazepine) being the most effective.

  The epilepsy type is refractory LTLE (Left [Temporal Lobe Epilepsy](https://en.wikipedia.org/wiki/Temporal_lobe_epilepsy)) with the graph showing the anticipated 'honeymoon period' of the [Clobazam](https://en.wikipedia.org/wiki/Clobazam) as seizures begun to increase after some time.
 The primary seizure type is absence seizures with high-impacting aphasia (inability to communicate entirely).
 Four entries represent tonic clonic seizures, and two out of these hundreds of entries were cluster seizures (unmarked) lasting fifteen minutes.